Renewable Energy Fund

 Electric service providers who cannot obtain sufficient quantities of RECs for a given compliance year are required to make Alternative Compliance Payments, or ACPs.
 ACPs provide the funding for the Renewable Energy Fund, the purpose of which is to support thermal and electrical renewable energy initiatives.

 The Renewable Energy Fund, administered by the Public Utilities Commission, distributes funds through rebate programs or competitive grant solicitations.
-The REF currently operates three rebate programs.
+The REF currently operates five rebate programs.

-- The residential solar hot water rebate program.
+- The residential solar hot water heating rebate program.

-- The residential central wood pellet heating system rebate program.
+- The residential central wood pellet boiler/furnace heating system rebate program.

 Click here for program information.